mjcull/R4H2O/manuscript/6_data_products.md

 print(a)
 ```

-This method will change the output of all calculation.
+This method will change the output of all calculations.
 To only change the current variable, use either of these three functions.

 {format: r, line-numbers: false}
 ```